Grocery Store Slip and Fall Cases in Chicago

 Why You Need a Lawyer for a Grocery Store Fall in Chicago

 It’s also common for the store owner or insurance company to claim the hazard “just happened,” denying they had time to address it.
-Our personal injury lawyers act quickly to gather evidence, subpoena video, question employees under oath, and consult with safety experts to prove store negligence.
+Our personal injury lawyers act quickly to gather evidence, subpoena video footage, question employees under oath, and consult with safety experts to prove the store’s negligence.

 How Common Are Slip and Fall Accidents at Grocery Stores?